-In the Categories Aristotle is concerned with in the power of speech, identified with breath and Logosin Plato’s Timaeus.
-Aristotle assumes that things have purposes according to their natures, and these purposes correspond to concepts that can be put into words.
+In the Categories Aristotle assumes that things have purposes according to their natures, and these purposes correspond to concepts that can be put into words.
 Aristotle believes that we must observe nature and say what can be said of things, based on their similarities and differences.
-Recall that in Plato’s Timaeus, all things are fashioned out of sameness and difference.
-Thus, as example, Aristotle says that ‘animal’ can be said or predicated of both a man and an ox, just as ‘man’ and ‘animal’ can be predicated of any human male individual.
+For example, Aristotle says that ‘animal’ can be said or predicated of both a man and an ox, just as ‘man’ and ‘animal’ can be predicated of any human male individual.
 A Genera or Genus is the family to which a thing belongs.
 This is paired with Species, the subgroup of the family.
 He says that if you are giving an account of a particular tree, you would say more with the species of tree than you would of the genus ‘plant’.

 Aristotle writes, “The distinctive mark of substance is that it can admit contrary qualities.
 Thus, a color cannot be both white and black, nor can the same act be good and bad: this is true for any non substance, but substances can at different times be white and black…The same individual person is at one time white, at another black, at one time warm, at another cold, at one time good, at another bad.”
 Note that by “white” Aristotle means a sick, pale or elderly person, not a judgement about ethnicity.
-Thus the proposition “He is sitting” can be true, then false, then true as a person sits, stands, and then sits again.
+Aristotle says the proposition “He is sitting,” can be true, then false, then true as a person sits, stands, and then sits again.
 Aristotle denies that things can possess contrary qualities (be both white and black) or be in contrary states (good and evil) at the same time.
 The old joke about a newspaper being black and white and red all over says otherwise.
 Aristotle considers time, but does not consider that part of a person can be white, or pale, or sick, and another part not, like having great eyesight and a sore throat.

 If All A are B, and All B are C, then All A are C.